Code

 - No need to use flask-blueprints plugin

-- The project is large enough to benefit from modular separation (e.g., auth
+- The project is large enough to benefit from modular separation (e.g., auth, user, admin)

 - There is a real and current need for abstraction